aws-controllers-k8s/test-infra/cd/auto-generate/README.md

 ### Gotchas
 * `gh_issue_body_template.txt` & `gh_pr_body_template.txt` provide the body
-content for GitHub issue and PR creation from `auto-generate-controller.sh` script.
+content for GitHub issue and PR creation from `auto-generate-controllers.sh` script.
 Mark down is supported from these files but be careful about the variable expansion since these files are evaluated in bash shell.
   > NOTE: Add backslash(\\) before back-tick(`) and '$' symbol to preserve them